 “The island’s flora is characterised by lowland Arctic tundra plant communities with a diversity of 200 species of plants, composed of a range of seven vegetation communities (Obu et al., 2016; Yukon Environment, 2006).
 The two main vegetation types are the Herschel (HE) and Komakuk (KO) vegetation types.
 HE covers 24% of the island’s total area, and is dominated by Arctic tussocks Eriophorum Vaginatum, Eriophorum Angustifolium alongside an increasing amount of canopy-forming willow species including Salix arctica and Salix pulchra (Myers- Smith et al., 2011).
 KO comprises approximately 32% of the island’s land area, and exhibits a high abundance of grasses such as Arctagrostis latifolia, mosses, and increasing amount of dwarf shrub species such as Dryas integrifolia, and Salix reticulata (Myers-Smith et al., 2011).”
 Sam kellerhals

-The analysis conducted will rely on plot level, as well as remotely sensed data collected team shrub in previous years of field work (2018-19) on Qikiqtaruk-Herschel Island.
+The analysis conducted will rely on plot level, as well as remotely sensed data collected by Team Shrub in previous years of field work (2018-19) on Qikiqtaruk-Herschel Island.
 6 (1x1 m) long-term monitory plots have been established - each of the two vegetation communities (Komakuk and Herschel type).
-No blinding or randomization took place during the data collation process, as my analysis exclusively relied of previously collected data.
+No blinding or randomization took place during the data collation process, as my analysis exclusively relied on previously collected data.
 From this existing data, point-framing data, and percent soil-background can be obtained.
 During point-framing sampling, present species are also recorded, which can be used to calculate the species biodiversity metrics of species richness and evenness.
 Regional plot scale hyperspectral data exists for both vegetation types.
 Vegetation type A is partitioned into plots and has data from both 2018 & 2019, while vegetation type B only has data available for 2019, obtained from a greater region without plot subdivision.
 Percent soil-background data across Qikiqtaruk exists at a drone scale of observation.
 Plane scale hyperspectral imagery is available from a mission conducted last summer by NASA, which passed over Qikiqtaruk on two occasions (early and late July)

 Sample size

 For each of the two vegetation types, 6 long term monitoring plots exist, which will all be utilized in this analysis.
 Each plot was partitioned into 9 measurement points, with 2 replicate spectral measurements occurring at each point using a GER 1500 field spectrometer (350–1050 nm; 512 bands, spectral resolution 3 nm, spectral sampling 1.5 nm).
 Regional plot scale hyperspectral data exists for both vegetation types.
-Vegetation type A is partitioned into 30 plots and has data from both 2018 & 2019, while vegetation type B only has data available for 2019, obtained from 30 non-georeferenced plots across greater region.
-3 measurement were taken at different areas within the plot.
+Vegetation type A is partitioned into 30 plots and has data from both 2018 & 2019, while vegetation type B only has data available for 2019, obtained from 30 non-georeferenced plots across a greater region.
+3 measurements were taken at different areas within the plot.
 Remotely sensed hyperspectral data span across Qikiqtaruk-Herschel Island at two different dates (2.7.2019 & 27.7.2019) a spatial resolution of 5m per pixel.

 Spectral band selection